Khadda Minguel: Career

 Fernandes served as a khellam mestri for a span of 30 years.
 Throughout his career, Fernandes crafted several zomnivoile fell or partio (Acts), with a particular emphasis on addressing pertinent social issues of the time.
 Often found engrossed in his creative process, he would pen these plays while seated in his bolcao (porch).
 Fernandes's influence extended beyond the realm of writing, as he dedicated himself to training aspiring youth from various localities, including Velim, Durga (Chinchinim), Benaulim, Varca, Carmona, Cuncolim, Assolna, Mobor, and Goa Velha.

 Leaving the comfort of his home in Durga, Chinchinim, he embarked on arduous journeys, spanning several weeks, to impart his knowledge and showcase zomnivoile khells through such performances.
 In return for his work, Fernandes received hospitality, as his fervent admirers and well-wishers delighted in treating him to meals and ensuring his relaxation.
 The impact of Fernandes's work resonated within the Goan theater community, inspiring a young playwright named Santiago Pereira from Cottombi, Quepem.
-Pereira, at the tender age of 17, heeded the call to train village boys in khells for the Carnival in Goa, spurred by the creative spirit kindled by Fernandes.
+Pereira, at the age of 17, heeded the call to train village boys in khells for the Carnival in Goa, spurred by the creative spirit kindled by Fernandes.

 In the twilight years of his life, Fernandes faced the loss of his eyesight.
 Nevertheless, this setback failed to deter his attachment for performance.
 Despite his condition, he continued to entertain audiences with his own khells and actively participated in the productions of fellow mestris.
 During this period, he came to be known as Kudd'ddo Minguel.
 Acknowledging his significant contributions, the 2018 publication Konkani Khell Tiatr by writer and historian Wilson Mazarello, featured a comprehensive list of popular khellam mestri of bygone eras.
 Among the mentioned names, Fernandes secured a place.
 The term "khellam mestri" denoted the artists involved in teaching and staging khells.